Alan Kulwicki: Championship honors

-1993 NASCAR Winston Cup Championship
+1993

 Kulwicki did not significantly change his spending habits after winning the 1992 championship.
 "The only thing I really wanted to buy was a plane", he said, "but it turns out Hooters has a couple I can use."
 Kulwicki negotiated a lease agreement with Hooters Chairman Robert Brooks for the use of one of his aircraft.
 The Swearingen Merlin III twin turboprop Kulwicki leased was painted with Hooters livery, and its FAA registry changed from N300EF (for Eastern Foods, another of Brooks's companies) to N300AK.

-After the first five races of the 1993 NASCAR Winston Cup Series had been completed, Kulwicki was 9th in overall points.
+After the first five races of the 1993 NASCAR Winston Cup Series had been completed, Kulwicki was ninth in overall points.
 Kulwicki had concerns about how often he was being allowed to use the airplane he had leased, and other financial concerns he wanted to bring up with his sponsor, Hooters.
 The PR representative for both Hooters and Kulwicki, Tom Roberts, suggested that Kulwicki bring up his concerns to Hooters leadership while in flight from Knoxville to Bristol on the evening of April 1, 1993, en route to the 1993 Food City 500.
 Roberts himself, in an attempt to avoid a conflict of interest between the two sides, did not board the chartered flight, and took a commercial flight to Bristol instead.